 The Joy of PHP is a good choice for absolute beginners.
 Not only does it provide a gentle introduction to the language itself, but it starts by teaching you some basics about HTML (more on that shortly).
 It truly assumes no prior knowledge of programming.

 PHP: A Beginner’s Guide is another book that will introduce you to the basics and get you going.
-But it also has a lot of practical information about expnading on those basics to handle common real-world web development scenarios, like using extensions and working with databases.
+But it also has a lot of practical information about expanding on those basics to handle common real-world web development scenarios, such as using extensions and working with databases.

 And, finally, we have HTML Beginner’s Crash Course.
 Not only does this provide a nice introduction to HTML and CSS, but it teaches you web design principles as well.

 In this section, I’ll list what I call the enterprise languages.
 In some sense, this is an arbitrary distinction since some of these languages share plenty of commonality with the web development languages from the last section.